rbeaujon/Positium/README.md

 # POSITIUM

+The next project is about the current weather in Estonia.
+It shows the temperature, feel like, the wind conditions, pressure, precipitation, visibility, UV rays, carbon dioxide, and Nitrogen dioxide in the atmosphere

+### Technical details

-Project with Front-End React-Redux and SASS with responsive designs and Back-End (API's) on PHP and Mysql.
+Front-End: React-Redux and SASS with responsive designs
-The following project is about the current Estonian weather.
+Back-End: RESTFUL API on PHP and Mysql.

 <img src="/assets/diagram/positium_diagram.png" width="80%">